Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Massage Therapy continuing education CEs earned: 16.
 This means that the average massage therapist should expect to devote one clock hour for every CE credit earned, based on NCBTMB calculations.
 (Example: If you work it on 8 hours a day, it should take you two days.
 If you work on it 1 hour a week, it should take you four months.)
 These are online, home study CEs.

-Attention Florida Massage Therapists: This course is approved by Florida as an approved distance learning course for the 12 required hours of "relevant to massage therapy" category hours through 8/31/2025.
+Attention Florida Massage Therapists This course is approved by Florida as an approved distance learning course for the 12 required hours of "relevant to massage therapy" category hours through 8/31/2025.
 You are still allowed to complete the 12 required "relevant to massage therapy" hours via approved online courses through at least 2025.
 The approval number for this course is 20-795814.

 Course classification: Kinesthetic (course materials teach specific techniques to use on clients during a massage therapy session.)